 I work on large scale machine learning at Google.
 I am also an Adjunct Professor at New York University.
-Previously, I was a portfolio manager and research director at Cubist Systematic Strategies, applying machine learning to quantitative trading (we're hiring for full time and intern positions).
-Previously, I was variously a hedge fund cofounder, CTO, quantitative portfolio manager, machine learning researcher and software engineer at Ophir Partners, Trexquant, WorldQuant, Merrill Lynch, Microsoft Research, IBM Research, Google and Bloomberg.
+Previously, I was a portfolio manager and research director at Cubist Systematic Strategies, applying machine learning to quantitative trading.
+Before that, I was variously a hedge fund cofounder, CTO, quantitative portfolio manager, machine learning researcher and software engineer at Ophir Partners, Trexquant, WorldQuant, Merrill Lynch, Microsoft Research, IBM Research, Google and Bloomberg.
 You can learn more about my professional history here, along with my academic publications and lectures.

 I graduated with a Ph.D. in machine learning from the Machine Learning Department

 School of Computer Science, under the supervision of

 My research is generally concerned with machine learning and data mining, with an underlying interest in

 producing features and models that are robust to changes in the distribution of their underlying data (Thesis proposal, ICDM 2007).
 To this end, I am particularly interested in transfer learning with an emphasis on domain adaptation.